The 2026 Guide to Living in Greece for Expats

 The first step when moving to Greece from the USA is to get an entry visa to enter the country.
 This is required when you plan to stay in the country for longer than 90 days.
 Once you get to Greece, you will apply for a residence and work permit.

-For some of the visas, such as the work permit, you will need to show proof of health insurance as a part of your application to live in Greece.
+For some of the visas, such as the work permit, you will need to show proof of health insurance as part of your application to live in Greece.

 - Tourist Visa: This will let you travel and stay in Greece for a maximum of 90 days.